 Of course we’re talking about the hormone.
 Among other functions it helps loosen your muscles and ligaments to help give birth.
 It’s peak production is in the first trimester to help you “grow” and it is also thought to stimulate labour.
 It can keep being produced up until 5 months post pregnancy – sometimes longer when still feeding.

 It is NOT the source of all pain in your body.
 It is NOT produced indefinitely.
 If you are still producing relaxin you can exercise.
-If you are in discomfort it is the rest of your body that is causing the pain and not the relaxin in itself.
-You can seek treatment for any discomfort you may be having before, during and after pregnancy.
+If you are in discomfort it is your body that is causing the pain and not the relaxin in itself.
+You can seek treatment for any discomfort you may be having at any stage before, during and after pregnancy.
 For more information on the cycle of relaxin during pregnancy click here.

 2. Relaxing Is A Good Thing